micropython/micropython/docs/library/pyb.DAC.rst

    Generate a triangle wave.
-The value on the DAC output changes at the given frequency, and the frequence of the repeating triangle wave itself is 256 (or 1024, need to check) times smaller.
+The value on the DAC output changes at the given frequency, and the frequence of the repeating triangle wave itself is 2048 times smaller.

 .. method:: dac.write(value)